-On Thursday, November 19 our third year seminarians signed the solemn Oath of Fidelity and made their Professions of Faith.
+On Wednesday, December 15, our third-year theologians signed the solemn Oath of Fidelity and made their Professions of Faith.
 In signing these oaths in front of God, our rector Father John Kartje, and the rest of the community, our seminarians made a public declaration that they believe all that the Catholic Church teaches and they promise to be faithful to that teaching in their ministry as deacons.

 The ceremony is a necessary step prior to ordination to the Transitional Diaconate in the spring, as it documents the seminarian’s willingness to uphold the teachings of the Catholic Church in the ministry he exercises.
 The process also includes submitting handwritten letters to their local Bishop, petitioning to receive these sacred orders.
 Please keep our seminarians in your prayers.

 Listen to Father John Kartje’s homily from the Mass:

 The Profession of Faith and Oath of Fidelity

 I, N., with firm faith believe and profess each and everything that is contained in the Symbol of faith, namely: